MrLutik/KiraTools/testnet-5.md

   ![image](https://user-images.githubusercontent.com/70693118/136199187-bca22b9f-c2a2-4838-9127-0c2d5ae160a2.png)

-At this point we need to choose TRUSTED node from given list.
+At this point we need to choose a TRUSTED node from the given list.
 Please check https://testnet-rpc.kira.network/download/peers.txt
   Type IP address like this:

   ![image](https://user-images.githubusercontent.com/70693118/136199739-ff91f5c4-645e-4386-a83d-9290d3400484.png)